 • Testamentary Trusts

-Callea Pearce Lawyers provide Wills and Deceased Estate services at each of our offices, located in Melton and Werribee.
+Callea Pearce Lawyers provide Wills and Deceased Estate services at each of our offices, located in Melton, Werribee and Richmond .
 Please CONTACT US with any enquiries you may have regarding Wills, Contesting a Will, Power of Attorney and Deceased Estates or any other areas of law we can assist with and we will get in touch promptly.